bbc/genie-starter-pack/docs/development/event-bus.md

 # Event Bus
 The event bus provides a lightweight wrapper to [Phaser Events Emitter](https://photonstorm.github.io/phaser3-docs/Phaser.Events.EventEmitter.html).

-Rather than passing around the individual signals we can just import the message bus and listen for a named event.
+Rather than passing around the individual events we can just import the message bus and listen for a named event.
 By importing the bus any event can be subscribed to or published.
 An event is automatically created when the publish or subscribe methods are called if the event doesn't exist.